 Receive selected content straight into your inbox.

-Canterbury University professor Anne-Marie Brady stated that the local Chinese community speculated the car crash was sabotage by the CCP.
+Canterbury University professor Anne-Marie Brady stated that the local Chinese community speculated the car crash was a case of sabotage by the CCP.
 Brady herself is known to have been attacked by Chinese agents in the past due to her strong views against the activities of the communist regime.
-In an appearance before the Parliament’s Justice Committee, Brady noted that the very fact that the Chinese community thinks the crash may have been sabotage shows how vulnerable and unsafe they feel.
+In an appearance before the Parliament’s Justice Committee, Brady noted that the very fact that the Chinese community thinks the crash may have been a case of sabotage shows how vulnerable and unsafe they feel.

 Ding Qiang, a journalist from Auckland and close friend of the two deceased victims, is also suspicious of the circumstances surrounding the accident.
 “We think this crash is very, very strange.
 The road is flat and wide… The will of the deceased is to keep New Zealand as pure as it is without any foreign influence and manipulation… [They] paid the price with their lives to raise awareness among New Zealanders to cherish its purity.
 They used their blood to warn people of the politicians who’re penetrated and manipulated by foreign forces, and also foreign spies who mixed themselves in the political world,” he said to RNZ.